joshkraft/github-actions-for-data-scraping/DRAFT.md

    You will need to supply a password at this point.

-3. Notice that you know have a file named `secrets.json.gpg`.
+3. Notice that you now have a file named `secrets.json.gpg`.
 This is the encrypted file, and can only be decrypted with the password.
 Add this to your project, and push it to Github. **Note:** be sure not to accidentally push your unencrypted `secrets.json` to Github as well!

-4. Head on over to Github and create a Secret named SECRET_PASSPHRASE.
+4. Head over to Github and create a Secret named SECRET_PASSPHRASE.
 Enter the password from Step 2.

 5. Now, go ahead and create the `decrypt_secret.sh`file in `.github/scripts/`.
 The contents of my file look like this: